Jingyu9/DNA_Seq/09_assembly.md

 0       0       0       0       0       0       0       0       0       0       SCNr3_CandidateVirusContig-3.fa

 you can resume an ABySS assembly where it left off, but there's no need to edit the abyss-pe script.
 By default, it will resume an aborted assembly where it left off (due to it's being a Makefile script).
 You can use the --dry-run option of abyss-pe (it's actually an option of make) to see which commands will be run.

+## Combine all the sam file into ONE SAM file (), then run abyss

+Still in short time it stop, only get SCNr3_CandidateVirusContig-1.fa, SCNr3_CandidateVirusContig-2.fa SCNr3_CandidateVirusContig-3.fa
+The result is similar, The max is 2260 long sequence.
+No Statisc file was generated. so still has problem.